In My Father's Den (film)

 In My Father's Den is a 2004 New Zealand film written and directed by Brad McGann and starring Matthew Macfadyen and Emily Barclay.
 It is based on the novel of the same title by Maurice Gee.
-The film was released in October 2004 to glowing reviews.
+The film was released in October 2004 to positive reviews.

 Plot

-Following the death of his father Jeff (Matthew Chamberlain), renowned war photographer Paul Prior (Matthew Macfadyen) returns to his hometown in the South Island of New Zealand.
-Paul also reunites with his younger brother Andrew (Colin Moy), a pious local ostrich farmer, who is married to the very religious and agoraphobic Penny (Miranda Otto).
+War photographer Paul Prior (Matthew Macfadyen) returns to his hometown in the South Island of New Zealand following the death of his father Jeff (Matthew Chamberlain).
+Paul reunites with his younger brother Andrew (Colin Moy), a pious local ostrich farmer who is married to the very religious and agoraphobic Penny (Miranda Otto).
 Under Andrew's pressure, Paul reluctantly prolongs his stay to help sort out the sale of their father's cottage and the adjoining orchard.

-Returning to the dilapidated family property, Paul revisits his father's makeshift den in the equipment shed.
-Jeff, who secretly harboured a love of wine, literature, and free-thinking philosophy, found solace in the den away from his puritanical wife Iris (Vanessa Riddell).
-When Paul as a child had accidentally stumbled upon this wondrous booklined universe, his father had shared the den with him on the condition that he did not tell anyone else.

-While back in his hometown, Paul accepts a temporary English teaching position at his old high school.
-Paul also forges an unlikely friendship with the 16-year-old Celia (Emily Barclay), a teenaged misfit who loves writing and dreams of travelling to Spain.
+At the dilapidated family property, Paul revisits his father's makeshift den in the equipment shed.
+Jeff had secretly harbored a love of wine, literature and free-thinking philosophy, and he found solace in the den away from his puritanical wife Iris (Vanessa Riddell).
+As a child, Paul had accidentally stumbled upon this wondrous booklined universe, and Jeff shared the den with him on the condition that he did not tell anyone else.
+Paul accepts a temporary English teaching position at his old high school.
+He also forges an unlikely friendship with the 16-year-old Celia (Emily Barclay), a misfit who loves writing and dreams of travelling to Spain.
 Celia is the daughter of Paul's former girlfriend Jackie (Jodie Rimmer), the town's butcher.
-It is implied that Paul believes Celia to be his daughter, and becomes a father figure for the teenager.
+It is implied that Paul believes Celia to be his daughter and becomes a father figure for the teenager.

 Resenting the unwanted attentions of her mother's boyfriend Gareth (Antony Starr), Celia seeks solace in Paul's den.

-Paul and Celia's budding friendship eventually comes under scrutiny from the judgmental Andrew and the envious Jackie.
+Their budding friendship eventually comes under scrutiny from the judgmental Andrew and the envious Jackie.
 After Paul attacks Gareth for beating Celia, Jackie forbids Paul from having contact with her daughter.
 Despite the warnings, Celia continues to visit and Paul encourages her in her ambitions as a writer.
 In the middle of winter, Celia goes missing.
 Due to their close friendship, Paul becomes the prime suspect in her disappearance and endures the hostility of the town including Gareth and his teenage nephew Jonathan (Jimmy Keen), who fancied Celia.